owengretzinger/personal-website/personal-website/personal-website/articles/displayed_articles/personal-website-inspiration.md

 ![Imgur](https://i.imgur.com/JkdDrma.png)

 # Crazy Awesome Websites

-I also came across some websites that I did not necessarily take inspiration from, but I was so amazed that some of these things were even possible to do with a website so I had to include them.
+I also came across some websites that I did not necessarily take inspiration from, but I was so amazed that some of these things could even run in a web browser so I had to include them.

 ## 1. [Bruno Simon](https://bruno-simon.com/)